 In 2018, Athabasca had considerable activity in its Light Oil Division.
-In Greater Placid, Athabasca placed two multi-well Montney pads on production in March and October 2018.
+In Greater Placid, Athabasca placed two multiwell Montney pads on production in March and October 2018.
 An additional multi-well Montney pad was spud in the summer and rig released in November 2018.
 In Greater Kaybob, 26 Duvernay wells were placed on production in the Murphy-operated area.
-Given the volatility in 2018, Athabasca and Murphy agreed to extend the Kaybob Carry Commitment from a four year to a five year commitment, which now expires in 2020.
+Given the volatility in 2018, Athabasca and Murphy agreed to extend the Kaybob Carry Commitment, which now expires in 2020.

 At our Leismer Project in our Thermal Oil Division, field activity in 2018 included the tie-in of four standing infill wells and the installation of a fifth steam generator that was previously held in inventory.
 The steam generator reduces downtime for planned maintenance and provides excess steam capacity for the start-up of future sustaining well pairs.
-In May, we also completed our largest ever scheduled turn-around.
+In May, we also completed a scheduled facility turn-around.
 During the turn-around, we completed the Norlite diluent tie-in which is expected to lower fixed costs by ~\$20 million annually, improving margins and further enhancing the Leismer Project's low cost operating structure.
-In November, Athabasca commenced operations on its next Leismer sustaining pad (Pad L7) with drilling expected to be completed in Q1 2019.
+In November, Athabasca commenced operations on its next Leismer sustaining pad (Pad 7).

-On December 10, 2018, Athabasca entered into an agreement with Enbridge for the sale of pipelines and storage facilities which transport and store dilbit and diluent related to Athabasca's Leismer Project.
+On December 10, 2018, Athabasca entered into an agreement with Enbridge Pipelines for the sale of pipelines and storage facilities which transport and store dilbit and diluent related to Athabasca's Leismer Project.
 Key elements of the transaction include: (i) \$265 million cash consideration with an annual toll of ~\$26 million; (ii) priority service on pipelines and tanks with excess volumes receiving a discounted toll; and (iii) enhanced credit terms with Enbridge across Athabasca's Thermal Oil Division.
 The sale closed on January 15, 2019.

 During 2018, Athabasca took a number of steps to enhance liquidity to ensure financial resiliency.
 In the second quarter of 2018, Athabasca renewed its \$120 million Amended Credit Facility.
 See "Capital Structure - Revolving Senior Secured Credit Facility".
 Early in the fourth quarter, the Company obtained the release of a \$41.5 million letter of credit from the Trans Mountain Pipeline Expansion project and secured a \$25 million unsecured letter of credit facility with a Canadian bank that is supported by a performance guarantee from Export Development Canada.
 See "Capital Structure - LC Facilities".
-In December, we also took the very challenging step of reducing our head office staff by approximately 25%.
+In December we reduced our head office staff by approximately 25%.